 Unless the Council explicitly resolves otherwise, in planning and conducting the Council's operations to fulfil this purpose, the Chief Executive and staff are expected to accord priority to the interests of licence holders.

 Status

-First adopted as a working document 19 February 2019, and later revised at the 19 August 2020 Council meeting.
+First adopted as a working document 19 February 2019 and revised February 2020/2021/2022.